-With all the promotion of exercise, many parents don’t realize that it’s possible for kids to exercise too much.
+With all the benefits of exercise, many parents don’t expect their kids to exercise too much.
 In fact, over-exercising or compulsive exercising may be a symptom of something more serious going on.
 If you have a child who seems to exercise too much, it’s important to step in and help them find balance with movement and their body.

 Signs of compulsive exercise

 Compulsive exercise often starts with all the best intentions.
 Your child may love a sport and passionately pursue being the best they possibly can.
 Another child may have heard that exercise is really healthy, and they want to be as healthy as possible.
 Yet another kid might believe that exercise will help them lose weight, which they are desperate to do.
 Regardless of the reason why your child tends to exercise too much, the symptoms include:

 - Feelings of guilt and shame if a workout is missed, even if it’s for good reason